jesshill/C-elegans_Intestine_RNAseq/README.md

 The NEBNext Ultra II directional RNA library prep kit (E7760S) was used in combination with the NEBNext Multiplex Oligos for illumina (UMI adaptors RNA set 1, NEB #E7416)

 This kit contains dUTP in the second strand synthesis buffer that allows labeling of the second strand cDNA and subsequent excision with USER Enzyme.
-Leaving behind only the first strand.
+Leaving behind only the first strand!

-Paired end sequencing was performed
+Paired end sequencing was performed.

-This kit produces
+The directionality of this library is:
+  - read 1 is "reverse", so antisense
+  - read 2 is "forward", so sense

 ---

 ### Scripts for RNAseq pipeline on Alpine

 - fastp.sbatch (need to convert into an array job!)
-  > Specify UMI's in the index here
+  > Specify UMI in the read index
+  > Use options: -U --umi_loc=index1

 - hisat2_array.sbatch
-  > Specify the RNA strandedness here using
+  > Specify the RNA strandedness
-  > ...
+  > Use options: --rna-strandedness RF
+  > For single-end reads, use F or R. For paired-end reads, use FR or RF.
+Where the firststrand corresponds to R and RF, and the secondstrand corresponds to F and FR.

 - FeatureCounts_array.sbatch
-  > Specify
+  > Specify strand-specific read counting
+  > Use options: -s 2
+  > -s specifies strand-specific read counting.
+0 for unstranded reads, 1 for stranded reads and 2 for reversely stranded reads.
+This depends on the library used in the sequencing protocol.

 ---